superfly/docs/reference/private-networking.html.md

 ## Private Network VPN

-Along with our [6PN private networking](/docs/reference/private-networking/),  [WireGuard](https://wireguard.com/) networking software.
+In conjunctin with our [6PN private networking](/docs/reference/private-networking/), we can use [WireGuard](https://wireguard.com/) VPN software.
 This is a flexible and secure way to plug into each one of your Fly organizations and connect to any and all apps within that organization.

 ### TL:DR;